Strike action is taking place in June. We'll contact you directly if you or your child's appointment is affected.

 We see patients who have been referred by their GP or hospital doctor.
 We also see family members as part of family screening of existing patients.

 If you would like to be referred, please ask your GP or a medical professional to write to us.
-If you are already registered with a haemophilia centre and are moving into the area please ask your current haemophilia centre to write to us with your details.
-See our referrals page.
+If you're already registered with a haemophilia centre and are moving into the area please ask your current haemophilia centre to write to us with your details.
+See our referrals page for more information.

 Changing or cancelling your appointment